Uno (video game): Reception

 Uno's original version was well received by critics.
 It holds an 82% average review score on the now defunct review aggregator website GameRankings.
-On Metacritic, it holds a 81 score out of 100, based on critic reviews, and indicating "generally favorable reviews".
+On Metacritic, it holds an 81 score out of 100, based on critic reviews, and indicating "generally favorable reviews".
 However, its Ubisoft version received mixed reviews from critics, with the PlayStation 4 version receiving a 71 out of 100 score, based on 11 critic reviews, the Xbox One version receiving a 57 out of 100 score, based on 8 critic reviews, and the Nintendo Switch version receiving a 69 out of 100 score, based on 7 critic reviews, with both them indicating "mixed or average reviews".

 Sales

 On March 27, 2007, Microsoft declared Uno to be the first Xbox Live Arcade game to exceed one million downloads.
 As of 2011, the game sold at least 2.068 million copies.